Twelve drawings for the Governor’s Palace at Chandigarh

 Above: Le Corbusier (1887–1965), Sketches for the Governor’s Palace, Chandigarh, India, 1953.
 Pen, pencil and coloured pencil on paper, torn from a sketchbook in the late 1950s, 330 × 203 mm.
 DMC 1424.1–12.

 20 July 2020

-Now I have some homework to do but it is very similar to the usual process of work of L-C. The last drawing is clear about the profile and organisation the different parts of the program.
+Now I have some homework to do but it is very similar to the usual process of work of L-C. The last drawing is clear about the profile and organisation of the different parts of the programme.